LorenaAcosta/spa-angular/README.md

 * Displayed on Heroku

 ## Setup
 To run this project, install it locally using npm:
+Use branch: desarrollo_pre_actual

 ```
 $ cd ../spa-angular